trinjo1229/Excel_Project_for_Data_Analytics/Project_2-Analysis/README.md

 - I plotted data into a combonation pivot chart to display salary and skills likelihood (%) simultaneously.
 I customized the chart by revoming the lines, only leaving the line markers.

 # 🟪 Conclusion
 I created this project through the Excel course I took so I can gain further insight about the data related jobs available.
 This included finding out the most requested skills amongst positions, knowing what and how many skills I should learn, and what is the average salary I can expect for learning these skills.
-I used feaures like Powery Query, PivotTables, DAX, and multiple charts types to discover these insights.
+I used features like Power Query, PivotTables, DAX, and multiple charts types to discover these insights.